 On-Premise vs Cloud Field Service Management Software

 Fieldwork is an essential component of service companies.
 Supervisors and managers use field service management software to allocate field tasks to workers and then monitor their performance.
-Field service management software can help businesses improve field productivity, service delivery, business performance, and increase sales.
+It can help businesses improve field productivity, service delivery, business performance and increase sales.
 Some examples of businesses that use this kind of software are companies in construction and utilities, health care assistance and home repairs.

 Now, when you’re evaluating which deployment option is best for you, what do you need to be aware of?

 Do you remember what we said way back about how companies like Uber are using field service management software?
 Have you figured out how yet?
-We’ll give you a hint: start by thinking about how these ride share services assign drivers to passengers.
-It all comes down to workforce management; specifically, automated dispatching.
+We’ll give you a hint: start by thinking about automated dispatching.

 When a passenger requests an Uber ride, the field service system processes the locations of all nearby drivers.
-Once it finds the closest, it dispatches the trip to that driver.
+Once it finds the closest one, it dispatches the trip to that driver.
 At this point, the driver can either accept or decline the trip.
 If they decline, the trip gets dispatched to the next closest driver, and so on.
-Once a driver accepts, the passenger can track where the driver is, see the driver’s name and see an updated ETA.
-Although your technicians probably can’t decline a job, the dispatching technology works the same.
-It still uses real-time data to locate the nearest employee and assign them a job.
+After a driver accepts, the passenger can track where the driver is, see the driver’s name and see an updated ETA.

 The main difference between Uber’s field service management software and regular FSM software, however, is “crowdsourcing.”
 As you probably know, Uber drivers aren’t full-time employees.
 Rather, they work whenever they want to, oftentimes only a few hours a week.
 This has become a massively successful business model, and traditional field service may follow suit.
 In fact, some companies are already trying it out, with positive results so far.
-It’s possible that the future of field service will be entirely crowdsourced.
-We may soon be able to pull up an app and request a technician at the push of a button.
+It’s no surprise that the uberization of field services is one of the biggest trends in the industry.